 Bottom Line: Gilberto Valle was a New York State police officer who spent off duty time trolling the darkest parts of the Web.
-Parts where men talked about kidnapping, raping and then eating women.
-Yup.
-Valle was an active member of a purported online cannibal community.
+Parts where men talked about kidnapping, raping, and then eating women.
+Yes, Valle was allegedly an active member of a purported online cannibal community.

 When Online Talk Starts Getting Real

-Eventually, Valle started chatting with another user and talked turned to taking their fantasies AFK.
+Eventually, Valle started chatting with another user; talked turned to taking their fantasies AFK.
 Around this time, Valle allegedly accessed a police database to gather personal information about a woman he mentioned in his “cannibal chat community.”
 Obviously, this was a big no no.

 Investigation & Arrest

-In time, Valle’s wife uncovered his secret.
-And like any wise woman, she ran to authorities.
-Law enforcement investigated, unearthed Valle’s online cannibal activity and discovered his questionable access of police records.
+In time, Valle’s wife uncovered his secret; she ran to authorities.
+Law enforcement investigated, unearthed Valle’s online cannibal activity, and discovered his questionable access of police records.

 In 2013, police arrested Valle.
-He was found guilty of kidnapping conspiracy and served a year behind bars; then, the guilty verdict was overturned.
+A jury found him guilty of kidnapping conspiracy; he served a year behind bars; then, a judge overturned the guilty verdict.

 Can You Be Prosecuted For Things You Say Online?

-Sure, the film is a bit salacious, snarky and sometimes cringe-worthy, but Thought Crimes is more than mindless true crime fodder.
+Sure, the film is a bit salacious, snarky, and sometimes cringe-worthy, but Thought Crimes is more than mindless true crime fodder.
 It’s a brain teaser that delves into the philosophical and legal quagmire stewed by the 21st century.
-Should online searches be admissible evidence, ever?
+Should online searches ever be admissible evidence?
 What level of criminal intention can a Google search legally convey?